mikefairbank/dlts_paper_code/README.md

 ## Dependencies

-All were built using tensorflow v.1.15, but should be compatible with Tensorflow versions 2.x.
+All were built using tensorflow v.2.x

 Also used :